Aquilatery/Rainbow-Music-Visualizer-Wallpaper/README.md

 Let me know if you find any bugs or if you have any suggestions.

-Original Project by rocksdanister : https://github.com/rocksdanister/audio-visualizer-wallpaper
+Original Project by Aprotonix : https://github.com/Aprotonix/Rainbow-Music-Visualizer-Wallpaper